What’s so great about Miyawaki forests?

 • Canopy cover is reached fast – in Far North Queensland, for example, it may only take 18 months;

-• No forest maintenance is required within 2 to 3 years;
+• Little to no maintenance is required after two to three years;

-Planting a Miyawaki is a community endeavour, not a landscaping exercise.
-It’s an opportunity for local communities to learn about the benefits of trees and forests, to take local practical action on climate change, and to feel connected to the wellbeing of the environment they live and work in.
+Planting a Miyawaki forest is a community endeavour, not a landscaping exercise.
+It’s an opportunity for local communities to come together, learn about the benefits of trees and forests, take local practical action on climate change, and feel connected to the well-being of the environment they live and work in.
+This is why, at Carbon Positive Australia, we call these Community Pocket Forests.

-Why is Carbon Positive Australia funding and planting Miyawaki forests?
+Why is Carbon Positive Australia funding and planting Community Pocket Forests?

-At Carbon Positive Australia we want maximum positive impact created for every dollar donated to community planting.
-This means that we looking for community planting projects that have benefits beyond just planting trees.
-Urban forests benefit the environment, local community health and wellbeing and reduce inequality.
-Miyawaki urban forests do all of that and then some – maturing much faster than standard urban forestry, providing a very high level of biodiversity, and engaging the local community in climate action.
+At Carbon Positive Australia, we want maximum positive impact created for every dollar donated to community planting.
+This means that we are looking for community planting projects that have benefits beyond just planting trees.
+Community pocket forests offer just that – a fast-growing, nature-based solution that offers a quick pathway to mitigating the impacts of extreme heat on communities whilst enhancing community cohesion and resilience in the face of climate change.

 If you’d like to support projects like these, please donate here.

-If you have a Miyawaki forest project proposal and would like to discuss funding and planting options with us, please email [email protected].
+If you have a Miyawaki pocket forest project proposal and would like to discuss funding and planting options with us, please email [email protected]

 1. https://iceds.anu.edu.au/research/research-stories/we-know-heat-kills-accurately-measuring-these-deaths-will-help-us-assess